 Eyebrows have undergone many trend changes in our lifetimes; so what is the Ideal Eyebrow?

 Many men and women spend a lot of their adult lives grooming their eyebrows.
 Eyebrows DO frame your eyes, after all, and most people will agree that your eyes are what you look at most when you are speaking to someone.
-Being framed by your brows, the brows can have a noticeable impact on how your eyes look.
+The brows can have a noticeable impact on how your eyes look.
 Too thin, and your eyes might look frightened or surprised.
 Too thick or the wrong colour or shape, your brows might actually become distracting instead of ‘eye enhancing’.
+So what is the Ideal Eyebrow?

 Many people struggle with finding their ideal eyebrow shape.